PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 technologies.
-Although I only joined the team 6 months ago, the People Analytics unit Manager, Clara Michael, who is also my boss, believes I am ready to take up bigger challenges and had asked me to lead a project for a new client, **Qeug**.
+Although I only joined the team 6 months ago, the People Analytics unit Manager, Clara Michael, who is also my boss, believes I am ready to take up bigger challenges and had asked me to lead a project for a new client, **Qeug** **Solutions.**

-***About Qeug***
+***About Qeug Solutions***

-Qeug provides training and counseling services to young immigrants looking to settle in a new country anywhere, land a job early enough, and continue to get personal and career guidance for, at least, a year into their first job.
+Qeug Solutions; **Qeug**, for short, provides training and counseling services to young immigrants looking to settle in a new country anywhere, land a job early enough, and continue to get personal and career guidance for, at least, a year into their first job.

 Qeug is young, only in its first month of operation.
-However, the CEO believes he is building a company that has come to stay.
+However, the CEO believes he is building a company that has come to stay, and part of his objectives is to keep his employees for at least, 5 years, with the company.
 He had shared this vision with the HR Director, Tracy Victor upon her coming on board, with the later counseling that, as Qeug renders a human-to-human-interaction-based service, it needs its best hands on the job for as long as possible, especially as it wades through its infancy stage.
 For example, a customer might have gotten used to an employee in a counseling role and they may not be pleased starting all over with a new employee.
 Qeug cannot afford to lose any of its customers at this early stage too.

 So, according to the HR director, Qeug needs to be intentional about creating a good place to work for its employees so they can stick around long enough to continue to help its clients navigate their way to success and comfort in a new country.
-It believes that, to get on a good path towards achieving this, the company can begin with getting a generic view of likely reasons why employees may leave, as a guide in sketching and implementing evolve-able preventive policies early on.
-Alongside this, they can use the insights generated to spot factors similar or peculiar to Qeug’s situation as they accumulate more internal data towards their first end-of-year analysis, rather than wait for contingent situations to occur.
+She believes that, to get on a good path towards achieving this, the company can begin with using external data to get a high-level view of likely reasons why employees may leave, as a guide in sketching and implementing evolve-able preventive policies early on.
+Alongside this, they can use the insights generated to spot factors similar to Qeug’s employee profile while the company accumulates more internal data towards its first end-of-year analysis.

 Tracy had these questions: